Probate Q&A Series

 1. Identification of Assets and Debts

 After filing the will (or petitioning for administration if there’s no will), the personal representative inventories all estate assets and liabilities.
 The mortgage shows up as a secured claim against the house.
-The personal representative must notify the lender and list the mortgage in the Schedule of Debts.
+The personal representative must notify the lender and list the mortgage in the estate inventory.

 2. Priority of Mortgage Payment